Updated on October 31, 2022 by Sarina Tariq

 Wool containing a large amount of wool grease combined at the tip of the wool staples with dirt, usually from a Merino.
 This wool is usually fine in quality, of good character, and desireable in type, but the shrinkage is high.

 Blended fabrics are made when two or more different kinds of fibres are mixed together to create a new fabric with unique properties

-A material composed of leather fibers and other substances, such as polyurethane, formed together to create the appearance of genuine leather.
+A material composed of leather fibers and other materials, such as polyurethane, formed together to create the appearance of genuine leather.
 It is difficult to spot difference in items made with genuine leather and bonded leather.
 Bonded leather, as it is made from scraps and leftover pieces of leather, is inexpensive compared to genuine leather.

 A type of woven or knit fabric made with yarn with a looped ply.
 It has a looped, knotted surface

 Thermal underwear fabric.

 Wool from the thigh and rear region of the sheep.
 It is the coarsest and poorest wool on the entire fleece.
 It is usually manure-encrusted and urine-stained fiber.
 It should be “skirted” and removed from a fleece for a hand spinner.